mykki92/CI_PP5_SOUNDCHECK/README.md

 These colours were used throughout the pages to ensure consistent contrast and good user experience.

 ### Fonts
+The Google Font family "Righteous" was used as I felt it was a clear and understandable font that wasn't overly formal and fitted the atmosphere of the site.

 ### Wireframes
 <details><summary>Landing Page</summary>